osnr/livegb/README.md

 ## Future directions

-Hot-swap is not really hot-swap right now, just fast rerun (the demo game is mostly stateless anyway).
+Hot-swap is real hot-swap, but unsound and doesn't work if data had been copied into RAM (e.g. the sprite data).
+I wonder why it works, actually...

 Smarter hot-swap (with a custom assembler and more emulator tools, we can track provenance of regions of RAM, etc).
-Or do input replay instead.
+Or do rerun and input replay instead (maybe in some cases?).

 Track provenance of regions of display, so you click a pixel and it knows where it came from in the code.